DAM Use Cases

 1. Inability to find assets

-Ability to find the right image at exactly the right time can mean a difference between winning or losing a customer, meeting or blowing up a campaign deadline and issuing a release on time versus running into legal compliance issues.
+The ability to find the right image at exactly the right time can mean a difference between winning or losing a customer, meeting or blowing up a campaign deadline and issuing a release on time versus running into legal compliance issues.
 Inability to find the needed assets can result from many things: not having a centralized system to manage digital assets, having an outdated or legacy system with unreliable search or unintuitive structure, overall poor tagging and assigning metadata practices or even access issues where users can’t use the resources they need.
 Whichever the root cause is, the results can be disastrous for the business and the marketing team gets the blame.

 A Real-World Solution